paulxshen/Luminescent.jl/_sources/pricing.md

 # Tier pricing
 Standalone installer so you have the freedom to run it anywhere: your local machine, your cloud provider or Google Colab.
 Lifetime license.
 No recurring fees.
+Purchases at lower tiers or limits count as credits toward higher tiers or tiers.
+Upgrade as needed without penalty.

 ## Forever free
 - CPU + GPU binaries
-- 3D Simulation up to 1M cells
+- 3D Simulation up to 1M cells (sufficient to run all simulation tutorials)

 ## Pro simulation
 - Everything in free